Why they’re just not “getting” your Value

 I recently did a survey of my community asking you about your biggest challenge when it comes to getting clients.
 The number one response from the survey by quite a long way was struggling to communicate the value of what you do and not being able to clearly articulate to potential clients why what you do can make a difference to them.

-If that sounds familiar, you’re probably feeling extremely frustrated that when you speak to a potential client who could really benefit from your help, they just don’t seem to “get” it.
+If that sounds familiar, you probably feeling extremely frustrated that when you speak to a potential client who could really benefit from your help, they just don’t seem to “get” it.

-This is so important that I put a lot of emphasis on within my “Get More Clients Saying Yes!” online course.
-Just how do you articulate what you do in such a way that your ideal client hears you loud and clear and can see the value of investing both their money and their time in working with you?
+This is so important that I put a lot of emphasis on it within my “Get More Clients Saying Yes!” course.
+So just how do you articulate what you do in such a way that your ideal client hears you loud and clear and can see the value of investing both their money and their time in working with you?

 That’s what I’m going to answer in this video today.
 (Watch the video or continue reading…)

 As the business owner, if you have a service or something you deliver that can make a difference to other people the onus is on you to communicate that value and the difference you make clearly – you can’t rely on your client somehow figuring it out themselves.

 If in your case you know that your potential clients are just not “getting it” then it’s quite likely you are coming at it from the wrong angle.

 What I see a lot is a tendency to fall back on trying to convince people just how amazing your programme or process is.
 Or what an amazing transformational technique you are using.
 It’s as if you are trying really hard to sell them on your “process” or the “tools” that you use to get the job done, rather than selling them the end result.
 And what this leaves your client feeling or thinking is basically some version of “Well, so what?”.